 Understanding the Five Product Levels model

 Kotler defined a product as anything that could meet consumer needs or wants.
 It’s important to note that a lot of needs and wants are not related to product functionality.
-That is, the needs and wants of the consumer are more abstract in nature.
+That is, the needs and wants of the consumer are more abstract.

-Offering products with abstract value is the goal of any business.
-Since the consumer receives this value on top of the functional value of the product, their buyer satisfaction is higher.
-Satisfaction is also increased when the perceived value of a product matches the actual value of owning it.
+Offering products with abstract value should be the goal of any business.
+Since the consumer receives this value on top of the functional value of the product, they tend to be more satisfied after making a purchase.
+Satisfaction also increases when the perceived value of a product matches the actual value of owning it.